OpenMOSS/.github/profile/README.md

 ## Introduction 👋

-OpenMOSS presents a collection of our research on LLMs, supported by SII, Fudan and Mosi.
+OpenMOSS presents a collection of our research on large language models (LLMs), supported by SII, Fudan University, and Mosi, under the leadership of Prof. Xipeng Qiu.
+Our work explores fundamental advancements in model architecture, evaluation, and application, with a focus on open, collaborative, and impactful AI research.
+We actively welcome researchers, students, and collaborators who share our vision to join our efforts in pushing the boundaries of LLM technology.
+For inquiries or collaboration opportunities, please contact Prof. Qiu at xpqiu@fudan.edu.cn.

 <!--